vyankteshquovantis/Quarter-Learning-Plan-Assignments/README.md

-This is the readme file of master branch
+This branch contains all the assignments of section 2